Frequently Asked Questions

 -

-Demand Response (DR) providers enrolled in Option 2 receive incremental DR capacity incentive payments based on demonstrated capacity in excess of resource adequacy capacity commitments, if applicable.
-For example if a DR provider has a portfolio RA capacity commitment of 10 MW and demonstrates capacity of 12 MW, the incremental demonstrated capacity is 2 MW.
-DR providers shall allocate incentive payments between the DR provider and its participants pursuant to the terms and conditions agreed upon by the DR provider and participants.
-Demonstrated capacity is calculated based on resource availability and performance during a defined availability window.
-The incremental capacity incentive rates under option 2 vary by month and availability requirement, as shown in the following table.
+Demand Response (DR) providers enrolled in Option 2 receive performance-based capacity payments based on a PDR’s demonstrated capacity in excess of its resource adequacy capacity commitments, if applicable.
+For example if a DR provider has a PDR portfolio RA capacity commitment of 10 MW and demonstrates capacity of 12 MW, the incremental demonstrated capacity is 2 MW.
+DR providers shall allocate the performance-based capacity payments between the DR provider and its PDR participants pursuant to the terms and conditions agreed upon by the DR provider and the participants.
+Incremental demonstrated capacity is calculated based on resource availability and performance during a defined availability window.
+The performance-based capacity payment rates under Option 2 vary by month and availability requirement, as shown in the following table.

 Month Every Day Non-Holiday Weekdays May $9,000 $7,200 June $9,300 $7,440 July $16,800 $13,440 August $18,000 $14,400 September $19,200 $15,360 October $10,500 $8,400 Season Total $82,800 $66,240 Reference Chapter 4 Section E of the DSGS Guidelines for more information on incremental demonstrated capacity calculations.

-Bonus Payment: DR providers will be awarded an additional 30 percent bonus applied to capacity incentives for Program Years 2025, and 2026.
+Bonus Payment: DR providers will be awarded an additional 30 percent bonus applied to capacity incentives for Program Year 2026.
 Additional bonuses in future years may be provided at CEC’s discretion.

 -